rina-alami/Portfolio-Projects/README.md

 # Portfolio-Projects
-Following are my projects in Tableau
+Here is a list of my projects created using Tableau.

-You can also take a look at my Linkedin: https://www.linkedin.com/in/irene-alami-b61719174
+Feel free to check out my LinkedIn profile at https://www.linkedin.com/in/irene-alami-b61719174.